Ratchet & Clank Future: A Crack in Time

-Ratchet & Clank Future: A Crack in Time (known as Ratchet & Clank: A Crack in Time in most PAL countries) is a 2009 platform game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
-It is the sequel to Tools of Destruction and Quest for Booty.
-The game was released for the PlayStation 3 in North America on October 27, 2009, in Australia on November 5, 2009 and in Europe on November 6, 2009.
+Ratchet & Clank Future: A Crack in Time (known as Ratchet & Clank: A Crack in Time in most PAL countries) is a 2009 third-person shooter platform video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
+It is the seventh main installment in the Ratchet & Clank series and the third in its Future saga.

-Upon release, the game received positive reviews from critics, with praise particularly aimed at the story, visuals, and gameplay.
-A fourth and final installment for the Future series, titled Ratchet & Clank: Into the Nexus, was released in November 2013 for the PlayStation 3.
+Upon release, the game received critical acclaim, with praise particularly aimed at the story, visuals, and gameplay.
+The fourth and final installment of the Future saga, Ratchet & Clank: Into the Nexus, was released in November 2013.

 Gameplay

 A Crack in Time game features both returning and new gameplay mechanics to the Ratchet & Clank series.
-One such mechanic involves the Chronosceptor: A staff that repairs broken objects when you hit a broken object with it.
-This device may also be used like Ratchet's wrench, to fight off enemies.
-By using special "time pads", Clank can also record up to a minute of his actions and then a holographic Clank replays them, while the real Clank does something else.
+One such mechanic involves the Chronosceptor: A staff that repairs broken objects.
+This device can be used like Ratchet's wrench, to fight off enemies.
+By using special "time pads", Clank can record up to a minute of his actions and then a holographic Clank replays them, while the real Clank does something else.
 Up to four copies of Clank can be recorded at a time.
 These holographic Clanks can help to solve puzzles.
 In addition to gadgets like the Swingshot and Gravity Boots from previous games, Ratchet has a pair of hoverboots, allowing him to move more quickly around planets and moons.

-In a noticeable departure from all previous games in the series, Ratchet can now fly his ship freely between planets on a two-dimensional ecliptic in various zones, going to small moons and completing optional challenges, earning special items such as Zoni, gold bolts, and weapon mods in the process.
-The ship's blasters, missiles, and armor can also be upgraded by obtaining additional Zoni.
+In a departure from all previous games in the series, Ratchet can fly his ship freely between planets on a two-dimensional ecliptic in various zones, going to small moons and completing optional challenges, earning special items such as Zoni, gold bolts, and weapon mods in the process.
+The ship's blasters, missiles, and armor can be upgraded by obtaining additional Zoni.
 The game also has new weapons known as Constructo Weapons.
 These fall into three main categories; shotgun, bomb, and pistol.
 Each weapon can be modified with additional features and altered in appearance to make a weapon unique to the player.